 The UAE is also strengthening institutions of government to ensure a transparent legal system with full regard for the quality of life of all citizens and residents.

-The UAE is a member of the , the , the and the .
+The UAE is a member of the United Nations, the World Trade Organization, the Arab League and the Gulf Cooperation Council.

 Today the UAE is a strong, vibrant and modern nation that is open to the world.